What are the rules for colons in academic writing?

 – Discuss any related rules and common errors when using colons

-In Lesson 1 of this short course on colons and semicolons, we introduced basic definitions for these punctuation marks and outlined their fifteen most useful functions.
-This second lesson on the topic now focuses specifically on colons, identifying the many rules that must be followed by a writer if accuracy is important.
+In Chapter 1 of this short reader on colons and semicolons, we introduced basic definitions for these punctuation marks and outlined their fifteen most useful functions.
+This second chapter on the topic now focuses specifically on colons, identifying the many rules that must be followed by a writer if accuracy is important.
 After exploring the relevant rules for each of the ten functions of colons, a brief discussion about the most common mistakes when using this symbol is provided:

 Function 1: Connecting Two Independent Clauses